ORIGINAL ARTWORK FOR SALE

 those of you concerned about the media used, and it is a legitimate concern, the color intensity on both of

-these hasn't changed one iota in 40 years.
+these hasn't changed one iota in over 40 years.
 They were displayed away

 from direct light and then stored.
 The titles are what Clay labeled the originals.